 $ = t \alpha_{1}\alpha_{2} r_{1}r_{2} $

 where $B_{11} = -1, B_{22} = -3, B_{33} = -2, B_{44} = -3, B_{ii} = -2 (i>4), B_{ij} = 1 (i\neq j)$ and $v=(t+10)/3$ are used.
 We obtain the same result as (30).

-\begin{Rmk} In Proposition 5.2, the values of $\alpha_{+,2}$ and $\alpha_{+,v-1}$ being the same is expected because corresponding vertices are degree one and the degree two vertices between the degree one and three vertices have no effects. \end{Rmk}
+\begin{Rmk} In Proposition 5.2, it is expected that the values of $\alpha_{+,2}$ and $\alpha_{+,v-1}$ are the same because the corresponding vertices have degree one and the degree two vertices between the degree one and three vertices have no effect. \end{Rmk}

 \begin{Conj} Proposition 5.2 holds for all torus knots $T(s,t) \subset S^3\, (gcd(s,t)=1)$. \end{Conj}